Vito Di Giorgio: Life in Los Angeles

 In 1920 Di Giorgio and his family were renting a house at 1017 East 21st Street in central Los Angeles.
 Nicola Gentile, who was a Mafia leader in Pittsburgh and several other cities, noted that he was feared throughout California.
 Nevertheless, Di Giorgio continued to have enemies and was shot a second time, on July 18, 1921, after returning home from a trip to the beach with his family.
 He was shot in the leg and recovered.
 Di Giorgio, described as a "wealthy fruit dealer," and his wife both told LAPD officers that he had no enemies and did not know who shot him or why.

 Apparently not long after this incident, Gentile (who noted Di Giorgio's leg injury) visited him in the home of Rosario DeSimone.
 Gentile was on a mission to remove a "death sentence" placed on his compare, Vincenzo Chiappetta.
 Gentile did not know the reason for the death sentence on Chiappetta, only that it concerned an unresolved issue between the two of them.
 Chiappetta was one of the men arrested with Di Giorgio in 1908, and was now a member of the Kansas City crime family.
 Before meeting Di Giorgio, Gentile transferred his membership from the Cola Schiro crime family in Brooklyn (Salvatore Maranzano's predecessor), to the San Francisco Mafia organization.
-From there arrangements were made to meet with the Di Giorgio.
+From there arrangements were made to meet with Di Giorgio.
 When they did meet, it was cordial and respectful.
 In the end, Gentile was successful in convincing Di Giorgio to drop the death sentence, and a letter of explanation was sent to the Kansas City leader Paolo DiGiovanni.

 Death

-Nothing is heard of Di Giorgio until May 13, 1922.
+Nothing was heard of Di Giorgio until May 13, 1922.
 He and a friend from New Orleans, Vincenzo "James" Cammarata Lo Cascio, had been traveling the country, most recently in Buffalo, New York.
 Shortly before their visit, a number of organized crime figures and bootleggers were killed in the Buffalo area.
 From there they went to Chicago.
 While the purpose of their meeting is unknown, it is likely that they met with Chicago Mafia leader Michele Merlo, who was also president of the Chicago chapter of the Unione Siciliana.
 On May 13, Di Giorgio, Lo Cascio, and an unidentified third man, went to a barber shop and pool hall on Larabee Street.
 While Di Giorgio was in a barber's chair for a shave and a haircut, and Lo Cascio was playing a game of billiards, two or three gunmen entered the shop, walked up to both men from behind and shot and killed them both.
-Their deaths were reported not only in Chicago, but in New Orleans and even by the New York Times.
+Their deaths were reported not only in Chicago, but in New Orleans and even by The New York Times.
 However, none of the Los Angeles papers reported on the killings.